-Vanguard recognizes that crew who have recently graduated and are beginning their careers face higher student loan debt than ever before.
+Vanguard recognizes that crew who have recently graduated face higher student loan debt than ever before.
 Vanguard's Student Loan Repayment Assistance Program assists eligible crew with repayment of qualifying student loans, providing a head start toward financial well-being.

 How the program works